fhalab/SSMuLA/README.md

 ```
 python -m tests.pairwise_epistasis
 ```
-with more detailed options specified within the test file
+refer to the test file and the script documentation for further details
 * Calculate pairwise epistasis with `calc_all_pairwise_epistasis` function in `SSMuLA.pairwise_epistasis`
-* Start from all active variants scaled to max fitenss without post filtering
+* Start from all active variants scaled to max fitness without post filtering
 * Initial results will be saved under the default path `results/pairwise_epistasis` folder (corresponding to the `active_start` subfolder in the zenodo repo)
 * Post processing the output with `plot_pairwise_epistasis` function in `SSMuLA.pairwise_epistasis`
 * Post processed results will be saved under the default path `results/pairwise_epistasis_dets` folder with summary files (corresponding to the `processed` subfolder) and `results/pairwise_epistasis_vis` for each of the landscape with a master summary file across all landscapes (in the `pairwise_epistasis_summary.csv`)